PERI INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that Perion Network Ltd. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit!

-NEW YORK, April 16, 2024 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Perion Network Ltd. ("Perion" or "the Company") (NASDAQ: PERI) and certain of its officers.
+NEW YORK, April 23, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Perion Network Ltd. ("Perion" or "the Company") (NASDAQ: PERI) and certain of its officers.

 Class Definition: